aaronparker/aaronparker.github.io/_posts/2006-09-28-strengthening-owa-authentication-with-isa-2006-and-rsa-securid.md

 Once the rule and a corresponding web listener has been created, you will need to edit the properties of the web listener:

-  1. Choose the Authentication tab and ensure that &#8216;HTML Form Authentication&#8217; is selected as the authentication method
+  1. Choose the Authentication tab and ensure that 'HTML Form Authentication&#8217; is selected as the authentication method
-  2. Enable the tick-box labelled &#8216;Collect additional delegation credentials in the form&#8217;
+  2. Enable the tick-box labelled 'Collect additional delegation credentials in the form&#8217;
-  3. Then select the radio button labelled &#8216;RSA SecurID&#8217;
+  3. Then select the radio button labelled 'RSA SecurID&#8217;
   4. Click OK and apply your configuration changes.

 <img style="width: 404px; height: 466px;" src="http://stealthpuppy.com/wp-content/uploads/2006/09/1000.14.128.WebListener.png" alt="" width="404" height="466" />